Pets are not alligators. With humans as their only known predator, these enormous reptiles are apex predators.

 Conclusion:

 Pet alligators are not a good idea.
-They cannot be domesticated or tamed.
+Cannot alligators be tamed or domesticated.
 In certain states, though, you can legally keep an alligator if you have the required licenses and permits.

 However, just because you are able to own an alligator doesn’t mean you should.
 They can snap at their owners at any time and are not affectionate.